-Melissa Inouye was named head softball coach at Iona College in July of 2012.
-Inouye spent the 2011-12 season as an assistant coach at Fordham University.
+Melissa Inouye is in her third season as the head softball coach after joining the Gaels in July 2012.
+Prior to coming to New Rochelle, Inouye spent time as assistant coach at nearby Fordham University.

 At Fordham, Inouye helped coach a team that finished second in the competitive Atlantic 10 Conference and whose season included an upset win over the eventual national champion Alabama Crimson Tide.

 Inouye assisted in hitting breakdown and drill progression to increase the team's offensive production.
 A season ago, the Rams led the A-10 in numerous offensive categories, including hits and home runs, and second in doubles, walks and strikeouts against.
 At Fordham, Inouye created and directed the team's booster club and served as the head travel coordinator.

 Prior to joining the staff at Fordham, she spent four seasons on the staff at Southern Mississippi.
 At Southern Miss, she oversaw the pitching staff and assisted with the defense and hitting.
 She had three players earn All-Conference USA accolades and one chosen for the Conference USA All-Freshman team.